 - Most Significant Landmark – USS Arizona Memorial

-- Best Activity for Adults – Sunset Dinner Cruise
+- Activity for adults – Sunset Dinner Cruise

-- Best All-Around Accommodation – Hilton Hawaiian Village Waikiki Beach Resort
+- Place to stay – Hilton Hawaiian Village Waikiki Beach Resort

 Whether you’re looking for the perfect sandy beach to sunbathe, a botanical garden to wander, or places to learn about World War II history, O’ahu has it all!